lanangary/fresh-theme/www/app/themes/balinale/views/README.md

 # Views

-Some templates are stored in the badrock theme, you can extend/override them here.
+Some templates are stored in the juicy theme, you can extend/override them here.